-Organizing a Sir John A’s Great Canadian Kilt Skate in your community is easy.
+Organizing a Great Canadian Kilt Skate in your community is easy.
 Basically you need three things:

-But the great success of Sir John A’s Great Canadian Kilt Skate has been due to the added touches that make for a memorable event.
+But the great success of the Great Canadian Kilt Skate has been due to the added touches that make for a memorable event.
 Some of these include:

-- Provide hot chocolate and a birthday cake – we’re celebrating a birthday after all!
-Sir John A. Macdonald was born January 11, 1815, in Glasgow.
+Provide hot chocolate and a birthday cake – the original kilt skates were organized to celebrate the birthday of Sir John A. Macdonald, born January 11, 1815, in Glasgow.

 This year, the 4th Annual Sir John A’s Great Canadian Kilt Skate will once again be held in cities across Canada.
 Check the hyperlinks for activities in your community.